MetroWind/gtav-vehicle-finder/README.md

 [React](https://facebook.github.io/react/).
 Styling is done with [Bootstrap](http://getbootstrap.com).

-Sadly if you host this program on a sever, it won’t work.
+Sadly if you host this program on a server, it won’t work.
 Because [Wikia](http://wikia.com/) doesn’t seem to support `XMLHttpRequest` across domain.